Initiating a recurring payment with the Webview

 Recurring payments are payments executed periodically by the bank.
 Once initiated, the bank will create instances of the recurring payment according to the provided schedule, without the need for the end user to validate the execution.

-The basic initiation workflow is the same as in Initiating a one-time payment with the Webview, with the following notable differences:
+The basic initiation workflow is the same as in , with the following notable differences:

 The payment object only contains one instruction, with the execution date type being "periodic"